 Technology turns mundane daily activities into magic.

 Picture this: Your resident walks into your building and their apartment air conditioning turns on, their oven preheats, and their blinds automatically lower — all before they even make it to their floor.
-This future is closer than you think.
+Proptech makes this possible!

 Most people shop online.
-Not exclusively, of course, but the fact that parcel volume has increased by nearly 50% since 2017 demonstrates the popularity of online shopping.
-That places great strain on property managers, who are now expected to manage deliveries in addition to their other responsibilities.
+Unfortunately, that places great strain on property managers, who must manage deliveries in addition to their other responsibilities.

 Package rooms are a simple way to manage deliveries.
-They allow couriers to quickly and securely store packages of any size without involving the on-duty property manager.
+They allow couriers to quickly and securely place packages of any size inside the building — without involving the on-duty property manager.
 Plus, you won’t need additional hardware, such as a package locker, that can only fit small- and medium-sized packages.

 The benefits of a package room include: